Press

 Information clause for journalists in relation to personal data processing by the Ministry of Climate and Environment for the purpose of disclosure of public information or media coverage

-Pursuant to Article 13(1) and (2) and Article 14(1) and (2) of Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (OJ L 119 of 04.05.2016, p.
-1, as amended), hereinafter referred to as: GDPR, I kindly inform as follows:
+Pursuant to Article 13(1) and (2) and Article 14(1) and (2) of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 04/05/2016, p.
+1, as amended), hereinafter referred to as the GDPR, I would like to inform as below:

-Identity of the controller
+Identity of the Controller

-The controller of your personal data is the Minister of Climate and Environment.
+The Controller of your personal data is the Minister of Climate and Environment.

-You can contact us in the following way:
+You can contact us in the following ways:

 by regular mail to the address: ul.
 Wawelska 52/54, 00-922 Warszawa